WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 In this hands-on lab, you will learn how to:

-- Create a new virtual machine
-- Customize and generalize the virtual machine
+- Customize and generalize a virtual machine
 - Save the image to the image library
 - Provision New Virtual Machines based off of the image